Blog

 Find out more about Extended Producer Responsibility in Germany with our guide.

 Businesses involved in the production, import, and sale of various goods in Germany are required to comply with the country’s Extended Producer Responsibility (EPR) rules.
 In this guide, we take a closer look at the German EPR system, from registration to fulfilling ongoing obligations.
+Businesses must manage their packaging waste effectively to comply with EPR regulations.

 What is Extended Producer Responsibility Germany?